falke-ai-circuit/LOGReport/docs/architecture/command_processing_architecture.md

 This alignment improves consistency, reliability, and maintainability of command handling.

+### RPC Command Output Logging Fix

+**Problem**: Previously, RPC command output was not being written to dedicated log files, leading to incomplete logging for remote procedure calls.

+**Root Cause**: The `log_path` attribute of the `NodeToken` was not correctly populated for RPC commands within the `RpcCommandService.get_token` method.
+This prevented the system from knowing where to write the RPC command output.

+**Fix Implemented**: The `RpcCommandService.get_token` method was modified to correctly populate the `log_path` attribute by utilizing `NodeManager._generate_log_path`.
+This ensures that a proper log file path is generated and associated with each RPC command.

+**Verification**: A new test, `tests/commander/test_rpc_log_path.py`, was created and successfully executed.
+This test specifically validates that RPC command outputs are correctly logged to their designated files.

+**Impact**: RPC command output is now consistently and correctly logged to file, enhancing the traceability and auditability of remote procedure call executions.

 ## Future Plans

 - Implement asynchronous batch processing to improve throughput.